micmejia/bible-dump/AMPC/Genesis/Gen 5.md

-So all the days of [^a]Lamech were 777 years, and he died.
+So all the days of Lamech were 777 years, and he died.